 Guidelines for Non-Discriminatory Interviewing

 Table of Comparison of SPA and EPA Positions

-The University offers a variety of employment opportunities for FAculty, Professionals, Staff, and temporary positions.
+The University offers a variety of employment opportunities for Faculty, Professionals, Staff, and temporary positions.
 Position vacancies of all types are listed at the link below.
 East Carolina University is an Affirmative Action/Equal Opportunity employer.
 Women, minorities, veterans, and individuals with disabilities are encouraged to apply.

 3. Log in or create a new account

-Employee Relations for Non-Faculty EPA and SAAO
+Employee Relations for Non-Faculty EHRA and SAAO

 The Assistant Vice Chancellor for Human Resources can assist employees and managers with questions on workplace issues.
-For help with questions on workplace issues, managers and/or employees can contact the Office of HR EPA Administration or their Division personnel administration office.
+For help with questions on workplace issues, managers and/or employees can contact the Office of HR EHRA Administration or their Division personnel administration office.

 Employee Resources Program